 Connect the logic board to a good working order battery and measure the voltage of Q7155.
 The voltage on pin 5 and pin 3 drops from 12.4V to 0V and keep repeating.
 The voltage on pin 4 drops from 5.2V to 0V and repeats in a circle.
 There is no shorted circuit on pin 5, pin 3 and pin 4.
 This measurement result confirms that the Q7155 MOSFET is working perfectly.
 For some reason, it opens for 1 or 2 seconds then closes.
 We have found the problem now, but why the Q7155 did not remain open?

 U7155 pin 1 connects to the battery positive terminal directly.
 Dropping voltage in pin 1 means the battery is cutting the output voltage by itself.
-If the battery is good, the only thing can make the battery to shut off by itself is the battery detection circuit.
+If the battery is good, the only thing that can make the battery to shut off by itself is the battery detection circuit.
 This circuit is very simple, consisting of only one 10KΩ resistor R7050.

 We have measured the resistor R7050 an hour ago and the figure was 9.8KΩ.
 Let’s measure it again even though it still looking good with no sign of damage.
 This time the figure is 5.9KΩ.
 This resistor has an intermittent fault!